taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 - `custcol_tj_external_tax_amount` for line-level sales tax amounts
 - `custcol_tj_external_tax_rate` for line-level sales tax rates

+Regarding marketplace-facilitated transactions, for which a marketplace (e.g. Amazon) collects taxes and remits them on your behalf, external tax can be excluded from transaction total.
 In order to prevent the external tax amount or rate (order-level or line-level) from being included in the transaction total, and prevent it from impacting GL, check off the transaction body checkbox `custbody_tj_exclude_external_tax` for a particular transaction.

 ### Will Call Shipping